prolic/HumusRbacNavigationModule/README.md

 Usage
 -----

-1. Create your navigation using SpiffyNavigation as usual, you don't need to set any special keys in the navigation config.
+Create your navigation using SpiffyNavigation as usual, you can either set the "role" or the "permission" option to any route.

-2. Configure ZfcRbac to guard all your routes.

-3. The routes guarded will be hidden in SpiffyNavigation automatically.
+The navigation entries will be hidden in SpiffyNavigation automatically.